levinas/SDF-estimates/estimates.md

 ```
 %29 are on contigs with all novel proteins
-%31 are on surrounded by all novel proteins within 3 protein distance
+%31 are surrounded by all novel proteins within 3 protein distance
 ```

 #### 3.3 Fraction estimated to linked to known pathways